Ukraine faces heavy attack from air and cyberspace while Zelenskyy in US presses for more funding

 According to an intelligence agency statement, the operation infiltrated several central servers and more than 2,300 regional servers, resulting in disrupted communication within Russia's taxation system and destroying its database and backups.

-Moscow made no immediate comment about any attack, and the claim could not be independently verified.
+Moscow made no immediate comment about any attack, and the claim couldn't be independently verified.

 In other developments, Ukraine claimed to have captured a tactically important hill in the Donetsk region, where the front line has barely budged since 2014.